amolenk/docs/docs/architecture/dapr-for-net-developers/actors.md

 **Figure 11-2**.
 Actor placement service.

-1. On startup, the sidecar makes a call to the actor service to get the registered actor types as well as actor configuration settings.
+1. On startup, the sidecar makes a call to the actor service to get the registered actor types and actor configuration settings.
 2. The sidecar sends the list of registered actor types to the placement service.
 3. The placement service broadcasts the updated partitioning information to all actor service instances.
 Each instance will keep a cached copy of the partitioning information and use it to invoke actors.

 > [!IMPORTANT]
-> Because actors are randomly distributed across service instances, it should be expected that an actor operation always requires a call to a different node in the network.
+> Because actors are randomly distributed across service instances, expect an actor operation to  require a call to a different node in the cluster.

 The next figure shows an ordering service instance running in Pod 1 call the `ship` method of an `OrderActor` instance with ID `3`.
-Because the actor with ID `3` is placed in a different instance, this results in a call to a different node in the cluster:
+Because the actor with ID `3` is placed in a different service instance, a call must be made to a different node in the cluster:

 :::image type="content" source="./media/actors/invoke-actor-method.png" alt-text="Diagram of calling an actor method.":::